Posted on January 7, 2018

 We hope you’re as excited as we are for your first visit with us!
 It’s an exciting time, and it’s a chance for us to get acquainted, to take stock of your current orthodontic health, and to explore the treatment options that might be right for you.

 For your first visit, we ask that you plan to spend at least an hour in the office – while we may not use all of that time, this ensures that there’s no rush and that we have ample time to answer all of your questions.
-When you first walk in, you’ll meet with one of our receptionists or patient coordinators and go through some initial paperwork which will get you into our system.
+When you first walk in, you’ll meet with one of our receptionists or patient coordinators and go through some initial paperwork that will get you into our system.
 Once you’re through with that, we’ll start with diagnostic work and your exam.

 We’ll start by taking photographs and x-rays, allowing us to fully understand both the alignment of the teeth and what’s happening under the gums – the positioning and orientation of your teeth, jaws, bones, and joints, as well as any teeth that may still be below the gum line.